 How much does the Anthropic Claude API cost per million tokens in 2026?

-Anthropic offers three recommended tiers as of March 2026: Claude Haiku 4.5 at $1 input / $5 output per million tokens (fastest), Claude Sonnet 4.6 at $3 input / $15 output (balanced), and Claude Opus 4.6 at $5 input / $25 output (most capable).
-Both 4.6 models include the full 1M token context window at standard pricing.
-Legacy models like Claude Opus 4.1 cost significantly more at $15/$75 per million tokens.
-The 4.5/4.6 generation represents a 67% cost reduction over previous generations.
+As of May 31, 2026, Anthropic offers four recommended tiers: Claude Haiku 4.5 at $1 input / $5 output per million tokens (fastest), Claude Sonnet 4.6 at $3 input / $15 output (balanced), Claude Opus 4.7 at $5 input / $25 output (vision and long-horizon agents), and the newest Claude Opus 4.8 at $5 input / $25 output (adaptive thinking, best coding model).
+Opus 4.8, Opus 4.7, Opus 4.6, and Sonnet 4.6 include the full 1M token context window at standard pricing.
+Legacy models like Claude Opus 4.1 cost significantly more at $15/$75 per million tokens—a 3x premium for inferior performance.

 What is extended thinking and how is it priced?